QuentinOchem/ada-spark-rfcs/considered/rfc-meta-moveborrow.md

    --  V is accessible again here
 ```

-Note that this synax works for dynamic objects too - at compilation time, a
+Note that this syntax works for dynamic objects too - at compilation time, a
 straighforward implementation is to generate a temporary for the borrowed
 pointer in order to be able to restore it, so that: